-We acknowledge the Staff's comment that the information required by paragraph 11 of SFAS 69 should accompany the tabular presentations which is included in the unaudited supplemental oil and gas information note to the audited financial statements.
-We propose to include such explanations as footnotes to the specific items referenced in tabular reconciliation of year end proved reserve data for the material changes reflected in the table.
+In our Previous Response Letter, the Company acknowledged the Staff's comment that the information required by paragraph 11 of SFAS 69 should accompany the tabular presentation which is included in the unaudited supplemental oil and gas information note to the audited financial statements.
+We proposed to include such explanations as footnotes to the specific items referenced in tabular reconciliation of year end proved reserve data for the material changes reflected in the table.

-The format and content of our proposed additional information is included as Appendix B to this letter.
+Based upon our conversation with Messrs.
+Murphy and Hiller, we have further revised the proposed format and content of our proposed revised additional information which we have included in Appendix B to this letter.
 We included explanations only for such changes to reserves, as we believed significant.
-For example, we did not include a specific explanation regarding the downward revisions from year-end 2005 to 2006, which we did not consider significant.
 We also have only included in Appendix B information for significant changes between year-end 2004 to 2005 and 2005 to 2006 in light of our request to commence including such information in the Form 10-K for the year ended December 31, 2007, as requested below (similar information on significant reserve changes to year-end 2007 will also be included).
-Please note that the proposed changes are marked to ease your review process.
+Please note that the proposed changes are marked from the 2006 Form 10-K to ease your review process.
 We will in future Form 10-K filings include explanations of any significant changes.

-In light of the time of year and the Company's imminent commencement of preparation of its Annual Report on Form 10-K for the Year Ended December 31, 2007, the Company respectfully requests that the Staff permit the Company to include the foregoing proposed changes, updated appropriately, in its upcoming and future Form 10-K filings.
+In light of the time of year and the Company's imminent commencement of preparation of its Annual Report on Form 10-K for the Year Ended December 31, 2007, the Company respectfully renews its request that the Staff permit the Company to include the foregoing proposed changes, updated appropriately, in its upcoming and future Form 10-K filings.
 The Company does not believe that any of these suggested changes to its most recently filed Form 10-K are sufficiently material to warrant filing amendments to its previous filings, including amendments affecting the Company's financial statements for the year ended December 31, 2006.